 To access the data you need to instruct your tools (e.g. Xarray, Zarr...) to use the Data Cache Management service.
 This can be done by running the code snippets below.

 First, make sure you have an account on the Destination Earth platform.
+Then run the following cell, filling in your Destination Earth credentials and password when asked:

 %%capture cap